Student Support Services

 - If the student request for airport pick-up service and accommodation, Manager of Admin/SAE sends the softcopy of the Airport Pick-up Service and Accommodation Request form.

 - The student fills and submits the request form to the Manager of Admin/SAE 2 weeks prior to the scheduled arrival date.

-- Manager of Admin/SAE confirms pick-up service and accommodation request within 3 working days upon the date of the receipt.
+- Manager of Admin/SAE confirms pick-up service and accommodation requests within 3 working days upon the date of the receipt.

-- Manager of Admin/SAE after confirming the student’s requests, book for airport pick-up and arranges accommodation according to the filled information in the form.
+- Manager of Admin/SAE after confirming the student’s requests will book for airport pick-up service and arranges accommodation according to the filled information in the request form.